 You’ll soon find out tying knots isn’t only useful for camping and sailing.
-Everyday chores around the homestead may need skills in tying knots.
+Everyday chores around the homestead may require skills in tying knots.

-It is only legal to hunt certain animals during specific seasons and the consequences for hunting game outside of its respective season can end in costly fines or the restriction/loss of your hunting license.
+It is only legal to hunt certain animals during specific seasons.
+The consequences for hunting game outside of its respective season can end in costly fines or the restriction/loss of your hunting license.

 Butchering time is never a happy time on the farm, but it’s necessary to know how to humanely put your livestock down.
 You must also know how to gut and clean them so the meat does not spoil.

 Make sure you check any rules or legislation regarding catching different breeds of fish as they can be seasonal as well.
 You’ll need some of the healthy protein in fish so practice your fishing skills.

 Dull tools in the middle of an important project can be frustrating.
 Add sharpening cuttings tools to your list of homesteading skills.

 I’ve seen men and women alike wrestle with fish while they are cleaning them.
 If you plan to be a homesteader, know your way with fish.

 102. Know First Aid And CPR

 In case there is an accident on the homestead, you should always be prepared (especially if you live out in the boonies like I do).
 Knowing first aid and CPR is truly one of the essential survival skills.